How To Influence Customers With Retail Ambience

 Calm, bright shop ambience

 ‘The most positive effects on shopping behaviour can be achieved by congruent stimuli’ [4].
 Create a pleasant, congruent shop ambience and consider all the senses, including sight, sound and scent.
-Ensure thematic consistency to increase positive emotions and approach behaviour.
+Ensure consistency to increase positive emotions and approach behaviour.

 4. Include in-queue distractions